 - Tier 1: This is considered to be the bottom tier of the warehouse.
 This layer is usually a relational database that ingests data from different data sources.
 It’s responsible for holding all the data.

-- Tier 2: Tier 2 or the middle tier is where data is accessed and processed quickly.
+- Tier 2: Tier 2 or the middle tier is where data is accessed and processed.
 This layer is made up of online analytical processing (OLAP) servers that are used to fetch and analyze data from the warehouse.

-- Tier 3: The top tier or Tier 3 is the frontend that comprises various visualization and reporting tools that enable users to analyze and present data to different stakeholders and customers.
+- Tier 3: The top tier or Tier 3 is the frontend comprised of various visualization and reporting tools that enable users to analyze and present data to different stakeholders and customers.

 Data warehouse tier architecture

-You should not consider a warehouse just as a storage mechanism; instead, it should be considered as a platform that is used for data analysis, data mining, ML, and artificial intelligence (AI) for a large amount of historical data.
+A data warehouse is not just a storage mechanism.
+You should consider it as a platform that is used for data analysis, data mining, machine learning (ML), and artificial intelligence (AI) for a large amount of historical data.

 The ETL (extract, transform, and load) process is an integral part of ingesting data from multiple sources into a data warehouse.

-- Data cleaning: Data that is being fetched from multiple sources may have some missing or corrupted values; in this stage, the data is dealt with to remove such values.
+- Data cleaning: Data fetched from multiple sources may have some missing or corrupted values.
+In this stage, the data is cleaned to remove such values.